-all relevant whole-of-life costs and benefits whole of life cycle costs (for goods) and whole of contract life costs (for services) including transaction costs associated with acquisition, delivery, distribution, as well as other costs such as but not limited to holding costs, consumables, deployment, maintenance and disposal.
+- An initial needs assessment to determine the ongoing relevance and necessity for the procurement and mode of delivery. - All relevant whole-of-life costs and benefits including transaction costs associated with acquisition, delivery, distribution, as well as other costs such as but not limited to holding costs, consumables, deployment, maintenance and disposal. - The technical merits of the goods or services being offered in terms of compliance with specifications, contractual terms and conditions and any relevant methods of assuring quality. - Financial sustainability and viability of the supplier(s) to ensure risk of default is as low as possible.

-- the technical merits of the goods or services being offered in terms of compliance with specifications, contractual terms and conditions and any relevant methods of assuring quality; - financial viability and capacity to supply without risk of default.
-(Competency of the prospective suppliers in terms of managerial and technical capabilities and compliance history); - a strong element of competition in the allocation of orders or the awarding of contracts.
-This is achieved by obtaining a sufficient number of competitive quotations wherever practicable.
+- Competency of supplier(s) to provide the goods and/or services (technical, managerial, compliance). - A strong element of competition in the allocation of orders or the awarding of contracts.
+This is achieved by obtaining a sufficient number of competitive quotations wherever practicable. - Providing opportunities for local businesses within the shire to provide quotations for goods and services wherever possible. - The safety requirements associated with both the product design and specification offered by suppliers and the evaluation of risk when considering purchasing goods and services from suppliers; - Purchasing of goods and services from suppliers that demonstrate sustainable benefits and good corporate social responsibility.

-Where a higher priced conforming offer is recommended, there should be clear and demonstrable benefits over and above the lowest total priced, conforming offer.

-SUSTAINABLE PROCUREMENT
+3. SUSTAINABLE PROCUREMENT

-Sustainable Procurement is defined as the procurement of goods and services that have less environmental and social impacts than competing products and services.
+Sustainable Procurement is defined as the procurement of goods and services that have less environmental and social impacts than competing goods and services.

-Local Government is committed to sustainable procurement and where appropriate shall endeavour to design quotations and tenders to provide an advantage to goods, services and/or processes that minimise environmental and negative social impacts.
-Sustainable considerations must be balanced against value for money outcomes in accordance with the Local Government's sustainability objectives.
+The Shire is committed to sustainable procurement and where appropriate shall endeavour to design quotations and tenders to provide an advantage to goods, services and/or processes that minimise environmental and negative social impacts.
+Sustainable considerations must be balanced against value for money outcomes in accordance with the Shire's sustainability objectives.

-Practically, sustainable procurement means the Local Government shall endeavour at all times to identify and procure products and services that:
+Practically, sustainable procurement means the Shire shall always endeavour to identify and procure products and services that:

-- Have been determined as necessary; - Demonstrate environmental best practice in energy efficiency / and or consumption which can be demonstrated through suitable rating systems and eco-labelling. - Demonstrate environmental best practice in water efficiency. - Are environmentally sound in manufacture, use, and disposal with a specific preference for products made using the minimum amount of raw materials from a sustainable resource, that are free of toxic or polluting materials and that consume minimal energy during the production stage; - Products that can be refurbished, reused, recycled or reclaimed shall be given priority, and those that are designed for ease of recycling, re-manufacture or otherwise to minimise waste. - For motor vehicles select vehicles featuring the highest fuel efficiency available, based on vehicle type and within the designated price range; - For new buildings and refurbishments where available use renewable energy and technologies.
+- Demonstrate environmental best practice in energy efficiency and/or consumption which can be demonstrated through suitable rating systems and eco-labelling. - Demonstrate environmental best practice in water efficiency. - Are environmentally sound in manufacture, use, and disposal with a specific preference for products made using the minimum amount of raw materials from a sustainable resource, that are free of toxic or polluting materials and that consume minimal energy during the production stage. - Products that can be refurbished, reused, recycled or reclaimed shall be given priority, and those that are designed for ease of recycling, re-manufacture or otherwise to minimise waste. - For motor vehicles select vehicles featuring the highest fuel efficiency available, based on vehicle type and where feasible within the designated price range, consider non-combustible engines - For new buildings and refurbishments where available use renewable energy technologies.